VaishnavAnand02/Learn_With_Vaishnav/sql/EEMM.md

-# LeetCode Solution: Employees Earning More Than Their Managers
+# Employees Earning More Than Their Managers

 ## Problem Overview
 **Level:** Easy